 Of course, the meat will still cook so long as the oven is hot — it might just be faster or slower depending on the temperature.
-A Wiltshire Meat Thermometer helps you know for sure when your chicken is cooked, regardless of oven temperature.
+A Wiltshire Meat Thermometer helps you know for sure when your chicken is ready to eat, regardless of oven temperature.
 This is also a great option if you’re cooking on the stove instead.

 Some ovens can have hot or cold spots if they aren’t calibrated properly.
 If your chicken is cooking unevenly, you may need to contact the oven manufacturer.

 There are lots of great ways to add different flavours to chicken, such as stuffing, marinating or dry rubs.
 When marinating, brining or otherwise flavouring your chicken over a long period of time, ensure the chicken stays in the fridge.